DaanWillems/blog-site/content/posts/db-1.md

 ```
 ### Creating the SSTable

 When the memtable is full, we want to store it to disk.
 This is where the SSTable comes in.
 To build the table, we serialize each entry in the list.
 We then need to write to the block structure as defined before.
+For now we'll only implement a single table, so bookkeeping will be very simple.

 ```go
 func CreateSSTableFromMemtable(memtable *Memtable, blockSize int) (*SSTable, error) {